 6. Water Damage

-Water has the potential to cause damage to a home, most of which is reflected on the walls and ceilings.
-As a potential buyer, you may choose to ignore such flags and renovate the house.
-However, it’s important to ask whether the damage is from a natural disaster, such as heavy rain or flooding, or broken pipes behind the walls.
+It’s important to ask whether the water damage is from a natural disaster, such as heavy rain flooding, or broken pipes behind the walls.
 Whatever the case, always identify the source of the water to prevent a recurrence.

 How to Spot Water Damage

-- Check the furniture for signs of mold
+- Inspect the attic for signs of leaks or water damage

 7. Bad Neighborhood Conditions